-NCR would like to congratulate Ally Borak (Youngstown State University) on being selected as the Penn Mutual Small College Student-Leader of the Month for February 2021!
+NCR would like to congratulate Ally Borak (Youngstown State University) on being selected as the Penn Mutual Small College Student-Leader of the Month!

 Youngstown State University is in the Women's Open Division and a part of the Allegheny Women's Rugby Conference with NCR.

 Ally’s teammate who nominated her, Carly Weiss says that, “Ally stepped up to be our president last spring and had to undergo so many bumps in the road since then.
 She has shown leadership skills to our whole team.
 Whether it is organizing workouts for morning conditioning, managing fundraisers for us, or communicating with our school to schedule practice times for us to have a spot to practice."

 "She helped keep our team together during the tough workouts we did to place #2 in our virtual competition last season."